Changing your name

 Changing your name by deed poll or statutory declaration

-If you are not able to officially record a change of name in Scotland (see next paragraph) because you were not born or adopted in Scotland you can use a service to change your name by deed poll.
-There are many services available, particularly online, and forms are available.
+If you are not able to officially record a change of name in Scotland because you were not born or adopted in Scotland you can use a service to change your name by deed poll.
+There are many services available, for example on the UK public sector information website.
 It is recommended that if you want to later provide evidence that you have changed your name you can enrol your deed poll in the Supreme Court in London.

 You can also officially change your name in Scotland using a statutory declaration.
 If you are allowed to change your name using the process of recording a change of name with the Registrar General it is easier to use that process.
 A statutory declaration can be drawn up and witnessed by a notary public or justice of the peace.
 You can get more information about what a statutory declaration is from a Citizens Advice Bureau - where to get advice.